Liu Chuanzhi: Joyvio

 Joyvio is Legend Holdings' vehicle for investment in the food industry.
 Legend has invested more than 1 billion yuan in Joyvio.
 Joyvio will pursue complete vertical integration from farming all the way to retailing.
 Joyvio's first product was blueberries.
 In November 2013, its product range was expanded to kiwifruit.
 The kiwifruit has been named "Liu Kiwi," in honor of Liu Chuanzhi.
 Liu is responsible for Legend's move into food.
-Since 2011, Joyvio has acquired farms around the world including blueberry fields in Shandong and Chile and kiwifruit plantations in Sichuan, Shaanxi, Henan, and Chile.
-The firm had plans to start selling cherries and grapes from the United States, Australia, and Chile by the end of 2013.